The 2019 Citizens Fire Academy begins Tuesday, March5

-The Citizens Fire Academy is a ten week program to educate citizens on the services provided by Odessa Fire/Rescue.
+The Citizens Fire Academy (CFA) is a ten week program to educate citizens on the services provided by Odessa Fire/Rescue.
 Class meets weekly on Tuesdays between 7 and 9:30 p.m.
+Most classes are conducted at the City's drill field located on South Dixie.

-Due to the broad range of services the Odessa Fire/Rescues provides to the Community, the Citizens Fire Academy will consist of a wide variety of opportunities for participation.
+Due to the broad range of services OFR provides to the community, the CFA will consist of a wide variety of opportunities for participation.
 Some of these opportunities may be physically and emotionally demanding.
 Each participant will have the opportunity to have some hands-on experience, as well as, acquire an overall general knowledge of the fire service and its function in our community.

 Participation in exercises is optional.
 Some of the hands-on experience may include wearing firefighter protective gear.
 Some participants will be invited to wear a fully encapsulated Level “A” suit, used in hazardous materials incidents.
 The participants will also use portable fire extinguishers.
 Each applicant should know their limitations, and communicate those limitations promptly.